z0isch/bevy_orchestral/ideas.md

 - Dynamic level can add to number of bullets fired per beat, damage per bullet
 - Positive dmg multiplier

-## Support instrument types

-1. Buff solo instruments

-- Length of note determines how long the AoE is active
-- Dynamic level can add to AoE size, increase beat rate (pulses every 16th instead of every 8th), increase damage per pulse

-2. Slow enemies

-- Length of note determines how long the AoE is active
-- Dynamic level can add to AoE size, length of effect, style of effect slow -> freeze

 ## Questions

-- Is 5 instruments (keyboard keys) (+ sprint) too many keys for the player?
 - How do we get new instruments?
 - Buy with secondary currency?
 - Buy in between levels?